necopinus/necopinus.xyz/digital-orrery/2018-01-27-denver-botanic-gardens.md

 photographer:: Nathan Acks
 date:: 2018-01-27

-Photos from the Denver Botanic Gardens’ annual orchid show, many of which I tagged for the usual photo contest (though none won).
+Photos from the Denver Botanic Gardens' annual orchid show, many of which I tagged for the usual photo contest (though none won).

 ![A large cluster of bright orange and pink tropical flowers](assets/2018-01-27-denver-botanic-gardens-01.webp)